funvill/funvill.github.io/_projects/2021-bird-playing-cards.md

 #### Scaling of birds

-The scale of the birds in 3:hearts: Q:hearts: looks odd compared to the rest of the suit because the bird is so much bigger in the frame than the rest of the photos.
+The scale of the birds in 3♥, Q♥ looks odd compared to the rest of the suit because the bird is so much bigger in the frame than the rest of the photos.

 I think this problem only really an issue when all the cards are laid out on a single sheet.
 When playing with the cards I don't think this will be an issue.
 Either way, in the next iteration I will try to get all the birds to take up the same amount of space in the frame as possible.